tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 669. Standing to:- taking up positions.

 670. Trenches:- long deep ditches in the ground where soldiers hide from the enemy.

+### 9-Mar-21
+671. Scarlet minivet:- brightf red bird like a cuckoo.

+672. Drongo:- a song-bird with a stout bill.

+673. Drumming:- falling noisily.

+674. Disconsolately:- unhappily.

+675. ravine:- valley.